 ACTIVITY LIABILITY WAIVER SPORTS INJURY WAIVER RELEASE

-With our three children in a variety of activities, I am often “required” to sign a “Release of Liability” as part of the registration process for one of the kids.
-I say required because most schools, clubs, and other organizations require a “Release” (or waiver) of liability claims be signed before your child can engage in a particular activity.
+With our three children in a variety of activities at school and extra curricularly, I am often “required” to sign a “Release of Liability” as part of the registration process for one of the kids.
+I say required because many schools, clubs, and other organizations require a “Release” (or waiver) of liability claims be signed before your child can engage in a particular activity.
 As a lawyer who handles injury cases, I want to tell you there are a few changes you can/should make on the liability waiver when you sign it that will protect your child and your family.

 Releases and waivers also often include the broad statement that you are releasing any claims “…for the negligence of all employees, agents, representatives, etc. of [the organization].”
 Again, I always cross off language that precludes any negligence claims before I sign the release.
 Whether at school, on the field, or in any other venue, there is no reason the organization should not be responsible for their own negligence just like any other property owner.
 Because releases are often broader than what is reasonable, it is important to read the release carefully to make sure that you cross out any language that could prevent your child from bringing a claim if they are injured because of negligence having nothing to do with the natural risks of the activity.